MuhammadEzzatHBK/Semi-Supervised-Shenanigans/README.md

 This series was inspired by gaming serieses across the globe, as I believe that it is time tio have fun with our regular everyday activities including work.
 In such hard times of quaraentine such mentality is demanded.

-This repo is empty at the moment but it will soon be updated with notebooks, each notebook represents an episode of the series with a different dataset to be experimented.
+~~This repo is empty at the moment~~ but it will soon be updated with notebooks **The first episode is out !!**, each notebook represents an episode of the series with a different dataset to be experimented.